ygjd/base-image/derivatives/pytorch/README.md

 For CUDA 12.4 and newer releases, these images support both AMD64 and ARM64 (Grace) architectures.

+### Migrating to a New Instance

+#### Required Steps

+1. Complete an instance to instance transfer from the source instance to the destination instance.
+Source and destination directories should both be set to `/workspace/`

+2. On the __destination__ instance:
+   - Open a terminal (virtual environment activates automatically)
+   - Navigate to: `/workspace/.venv-backups/{source-instance-id}/`
+   - Run: `pip install --no-cache-dir -r venv-main-latest.txt`

+See the [Python Package Management](#python-package-management) section for more details.

+#### Important Notes

+- Always use the same docker image for both instances
+- For detailed data transfer instructions, consult [vast.ai docs](https://vast.ai/docs/data-management/data-movement)

 ## Connecting to the Instance